8 Things To Know Before Starting A Reward And Recognition Program

 3. Determine The Eligibility Criteria, And Award Frequency

-Once your employees know what can bring them rewards and recognition, it’s time to let know who is eligible for it.
-You should consider the following.
+Once your employees know what can bring them rewards and recognition, it’s time to to let them know who is eligible for it.
+It would help if you considered the following.

 Are both temporary/ and permanent employees eligible?
 Part-timers?
 Interns?